springload/draftail/README.md

 Here are important features worth highlighting:

 - Support for [keyboard shortcuts](https://www.draftail.org/docs/keyboard-shortcuts).
 Lots of them!
 - Paste from Word.
 Or any other editor.
+It just works.
 - Autolists – start a line with `-` , `*` , `1.` to create a list item.
 - Shortcuts for heading levels `##`, code blocks ` ``` `, and more.
 - Undo / redo – until the end of times.
 - Common text types: headings, paragraphs, quotes, lists.
 - Common text styles: Bold, italic, and many more.
 - API to build custom controls for links, images, and more.
+- Compatibility with the [`draft-js-plugins`](https://www.draft-js-plugins.com) ecosystem to build more advanced extensions.

 > This project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html), and measures performance and [code coverage](https://coveralls.io/github/springload/draftail).
 It uses [Flow](https://flow.org/) types.
 We also try to follow accessibility best practices (tested with [aXe](https://www.axe-core.org/)) – please [get in touch](https://github.com/springload/draftail/issues/149#issuecomment-389476151) if you can help us do better in this area.